How to take good photos of fireworks

 If you have a little more time, you can also create photo greeting cards at a later date.
 So, you can edit your favourite snapshots a bit beforehand, and then it’s entirely up to you whether you order packs of 10 or use several snapshots – .
 Or you can opt for one of our cool New Year’s layouts!

 When and how much should you photograph?

 The best time to press the shutter release is just before the rocket explodes.
-And you should keep your finger on the shutter release, too.
-Taking many photos quickly increases your chances of capturing the perfect shot when the sparks fly.
-You can look through your pictures later to choose the best ones.
+And your finger should stay on the trigger, too.
+Take as many pictures as possible to increase your chances of capturing as much of the colourful spectacle as possible.
+You can still sort it all out later!

 A little tip:

 By following the rocket with your lens (“dragging” or “panning”), you can create interesting, surrealistic images.

 And once you’re done?

 Then you can still party all night long!
 What you can do with your photos afterwards (beautiful photo calendars or photo books, for example), you can find out as usual here.

 But here’s a hint in advance: fireworks make a cool wall decoration, especially in HD Metal Print or on acrylic glass, which makes the colours shine particularly bright!